aydarbek30/ADS_labs/README.md

 # ADS labs
-Exercises on C++ language with algorithms and data structers elements
+Exercises on C++ language with algorithms and data structures elements